 Suckers are best pinched out when they have at least two leaves and are 3-4 inches long.

-Pinching off the growing tips helps to control the plant’s spread.
-This is useful if you are growing in a confined space.
+Pinching off the tips of the growing Tomatillos helps to control the plant’s spread.
+This is useful if you are growing Tomatillos in a confined space.

 When tieing the plants to the support, don’t tie the stem just below the flower cluster.
 This can result in deformed fruit.